Learning Generalizable Tool-use Skills through Trajectory Generation: Related Work

 \section{Related Work}

-\textbf{Learning Generalizable Tool-use Skills:} Prior work has explored training robots to perform manipulation tasks with tools.
-To enable generalization, some previous approaches predict intermediate ``affordances'' and then generate actions based on these affordances~\cite{fang2020learning, zhu2015understanding}.
-For example, affordances like grasping points or functional points and be represented as key points~\cite{fang2020learning, qin2020keto,turpin2021gift}.
-More fine-grained concepts like contacts and forces~\cite{zhang2022understanding,wi2022virdo++} can also be used.
-However, obtaining labels for these affordances can be difficult, and such affordance labels do not easily extend to more complex tasks such as deformable object manipulation as we explore in this work.
+\textbf{Learning Generalizable Tool-use Skills:} Prior works have explored training robots to perform manipulation tasks with tools.
+To enable generalization, some approaches predict intermediate ``affordances'' and then generate actions based on these affordances~\cite{fang2020learning, zhu2015understanding, manuelli2019kpam, gao2021kpam}.
+For example, affordances like grasping points or functional points and be represented as key points~\cite{fang2020learning, qin2020keto,turpin2021gift, manuelli2019kpam, gao2021kpam}.
+Similarly, concepts like contacts and forces~\cite{zhang2022understanding,wi2022virdo++} can also be used.
+However, obtaining labels for these affordances can be difficult, and such affordance labels do not easily extend to deformable object manipulation, since the contacts with deformable objects (e.g. rolling a piece of dough) are complex and cannot be modeled by a few keypoints.
+Comparing to these methods, our method is capable of learning from unlabeled interaction data, as it implicitly learns affordances from the point clouds of the tool and the dough.
+This data-driven approach is similar to prior work~\cite{thompson2021shape}, but we do not explicitly specify the structure of the shape embedding space, leaving more flexibility in tool shapes.

 Another approach is to discover affordance regions in a self-supervised way by running parameterized motion primitives~\cite{fang2020learning} or affordance-conditioned policies~\cite{qin2020keto,turpin2021gift} in simulation.
 In the image space, prior works have explored training an action-conditioned video prediction model~\cite{xie2019improvisation} for planning actions for different tools.
 However, the video prediction model lacks 3D structure and has difficulty representing fine-grained action trajectories.
-In contrast, we propose using a generated point cloud trajectory as the intermediate representation, which enables fine-grained motion planning with the generated tool.
+Another research direction for generalizable tool use is to utilize the pretrained Large Language Models (LLMs) for long horizon reasoning.
+Prior work~\cite{xu2023creative} designs four consecutive modules to prompt LLMs to directly generate code for robotic tool use.
+However, they make an assumption that we have state information of the tools and objects and directly include them into the prompt for LLMs.
+For deformable objects, state estimation is very challenging so this approach doesn't generalize to deformable object manipulation with tool use.